6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 • Budget-conscious projects requiring durability

-Pros of Mechanically Fastened EPDM Waterproofing Membranes
+Pros of Mechanically Fastened EPDM Membranes

-Cons of Mechanically Fastened EPDM Waterproofing Membranes
+Cons of Mechanically Fastened EPDM Membranes

-5. Ballasted EPDM Waterproofing Membrane
+5. Ballasted EPDM Membrane

-Ballasted EPDM waterproofing membranes are one of the most cost-effective and time-efficient roofing solutions.
+Ballasted EPDM membranes are one of the most cost-effective and time-efficient roofing solutions.
 This system involves loosely laying a large EPDM membrane over the roof substrate and then holding it in place with ballast materials, such as river-washed stones or concrete pavers.
 Unlike adhered or mechanically fastened systems, ballasted EPDM does not require adhesives or fasteners, making it one of the easiest EPDM roofing methods to install.

 Ballasted EPDM membranes are available in 45-mil (1.14 mm), 60-mil (1.52 mm), and 90-mil (2.29 mm) thicknesses.
 Thicker membranes provide better durability and puncture resistance, especially in areas exposed to foot traffic or environmental stress.

-Common Uses of Ballasted EPDM Waterproofing
+Common Uses of Ballasted EPDM Membrane

 • Large commercial and industrial buildings